Greater Western franchise: Future of the franchise

-In November 2017, the government announced it was considering splitting the franchise, to create a new West of England franchise to provide long-distance services between London, Wiltshire, Somerset, Devon and Cornwall, together with local and regional services across the south-west.
+In November 2017, the government announced it was considering splitting the franchise, to create a new West of England franchise to provide long-distance services between London, Wiltshire, Somerset, Devon and Cornwall together, with local and regional services across the south-west.
 This proposal was dropped by the Department for Transport after a consultation.
 At the same time, the government confirmed its intention to extend the franchise to March 2020, and proposed a further extension to March 2022.
 In March 2020, a further extension to 31 March 2023 was awarded by the DfT with an option to extend for a further year.

-In June 2022, followin the COVID-19 emergency measures, the DfT replaced GWR's francise agreement with a direct award contract expiring on 25 June 2028.
+In June 2022, following the COVID-19 emergency measures, the DfT replaced GWR's franchise agreement with a direct award contract expiring on 25 June 2028.